-- Heavy Whipping Cream (COLD) - For the best whipped cream that holds its shape and whips easily, it is important to use cold heavy cream, or heavy whipping cream.
+- Heavy Whipping Cream (COLD) - It is important to use cold heavy cream, or heavy whipping cream.
 Regular whipping cream also works!
 Do NOT use half and half or milk.

-- Powdered Sugar - this whipped cream recipe calls for 1/2 cup powdered sugar per 2 cups whipping cream.
+- Powdered Sugar - this recipe calls for ½ cup powdered sugar per 2 cups whipping cream.
 You can decrease the amount if it's too sweet for you, or increase it by 1-2 TBS.

 - Pure Vanilla Extract.
-If you would like to make whipped cream with different flavors simply substitute vanilla for your favorite extracts!
+If you would like to make different flavors simply substitute vanilla for your favorite extracts!
 Some suggestions are almond, peppermint, lemon, orange, etc.

 This post contains affiliate links, which means that if you purchase a product through a link you clicked on here, I receive a portion of the sale.
 Thank you for supporting JoyFoodSunshine!

 I remember my mom making whipping cream, but I want to say she used granulated sugar,can this be used instead of powder sugar?

 Absolutely delicious and so easy.
 My friend gave me three boozy flavored vanillas for Christmas: bourbon, rum and vodka.
 I used a tablespoon of rum vanilla, and it is wonderful!

 Thank you Terry!
 I'm so glad you love this recipe!

 This recipe is consistently good!
 Very simple.
 Don’t over whip though

 Yes, you definitely want to be careful not to over-whip!
 Great advice!